 In a seminal paper from 2005, Kosfeld and colleagues3 reported that intranasally administered OXT modulated the degree to which humans trust each other during the trust game.
 Specifically, investors who received intranasal OXT sent more money to trustees than investors who received a placebo nose spray.
 Several attempts to conceptually replicate these findings using different designs (e.g., playing with a real vs. computerized trustee, within- vs. between-subjects), and set-ups (e.g., magnetic resonance imaging vs. behavior only) have led to mixed results, e.g.,23,33,37,38.
 The reported findings range from a trust increase, to no effect, to a trust decrease following OXT administration39, suggesting that the effect is less robust than originally assumed37,39,40.

-Crucially, the original study as well as many of the replication studies that ensued were underpowered39;40.
-Small sample sizes are known to bias true effect sizes41, which may, at least partially, account for the conflicting findings22.
-Previous results may also be biased due to a disproportionate ratio of published significant null results (i.e., publication bias42).
-Both factors (low sample sizes, publication bias) make meta-analyses prone to effect size inflation, which should therefore be interpreted with caution43,44
+Crucially, the original study as well as many of the replication studies that ensued were underpowered39,40.
+If only studies with small sample sizes that happen to achieve statistical significance are published, which can only happen when the effect size is large, i.e., under publication bias41, biased effect estimates can arise.
+Both factors (low sample sizes, publication bias) make meta-analyses prone to effect size inflation, which should therefore be interpreted with caution42,43.

-In light of the mixed results, well-powered replications are crucial, and should ideally be conducted with methods that closely match those employed in the original studies45, and make materials and results publicly available46.
-Moreover, sufficiently large sample sizes can help differentiate between true null effects and significant effects that are too small to be considered meaningful (e.g., when using equivalence testing47).
-For example, Quintana48 used equivalence testing to show that more than 25% of non-significant meta-analytic effects were a consequence of data insensitivity, rather than true equivalence between OXT and placebo groups.
-These observations fit with the idea that many previous intranasal OXT studies could not reliably detect or reject meaningful effects43.
+In light of the mixed results, well-powered replications are crucial, and should ideally be conducted with methods that closely match those employed in the original studies44, and make materials and results publicly available45.
+Moreover, sufficiently large sample sizes can help differentiate between true null effects and significant effects that are too small to be considered meaningful (e.g., when using equivalence testing46).
+For example, Quintana47 used equivalence testing to show that more than 25% of non-significant meta-analytic effects were a consequence of data insensitivity, rather than true equivalence between OXT and placebo groups.
+These observations fit with the idea that many previous intranasal OXT studies could not reliably detect or reject meaningful effects42.

 Recent work has started to address these important issues.
 Declerck et al.4 conducted a pre-registered, well powered, replication study of Kosfeld et al.3, which aimed to replicate the effects of intranasal OXT on interpersonal trust in a sample of 667 participants4.
-These participants were randomized to a minimal social contact condition, in which they could talk to their potential game partners before the start of the experiment and that matches the condition used in the original study by Kosfeld et al.3 (n=326), as well as a no-social-contact group in which participants were not allowed to engage with each other before the trust game.
+These participants were randomized to a minimal social contact condition, in which they could talk to their potential game partners before the start of the experiment and that matches the respective condition used in the original study by Kosfeld et al.3 (n=326), as well as a no-social-contact group in which participants were not allowed to engage with each other before the trust game.
 Importantly, as hypothesized, intranasal OXT, compared to a placebo, did not increase interpersonal trust in either of these conditions.